-We received over 1500 calls on the toll-free line in 2007.
-The calls mainly included requests for information on how to become a CPM, including application and recertification questions.
-The remainder of the calls were general questions about the NARM process or requests for midwife referrals.
+The Public Education and Advocacy director handles phone calls generated through the toll-free NARM Information phone number.
+Calls include requests for information on how to become a CPM, application questions, and recertification questions.
+There are also calls seeking general information about the NARM process or requests for midwife referrals.
+This office also handles press interviews.